 Let’s briefly recap what we’ve learned:

-• Testing and Reviewing: Regular testing and review of the BCP ensure its effectiveness when you need it most.
+- Testing and Analyzing: Regular testing and analysis of the BCP ensure its effectiveness when you need it most.

 Considering these points, I can’t emphasize enough the importance of being proactive rather than reactive.
 By taking steps now to secure your business, you’re investing in its future success.